bakuzan/crazy-diamond/README.md

 # Crazy Diamond

-Crazy Diamond is an image solving puzzle game.
+Crazy Diamond is an image sliding puzzle game.

 Work in progress.